The man behind The Grueling Truth - Where Legends Speak

 For them to embarrass the two-time AFC Champion Bills proves just how dominant they were.

-Everywhere you looked there was a Hall of Famer.
+Everywhere you looked, there was a Hall of Famer.
 Under center: Terry Bradshaw.
 In the backfield: Franco Harris.
 Catching passes Two of them, Lynn Swann and John Stallworth.
 On the offensive line: Mike Webster.
 Defensive line: Mean Joe Greene.
 Linebackers: Two of them, as well, Jack Lambert and Jack Ham.
 In the secondary: Mel Blount.

-Dominated the Broncos and Oilers in the playoffs and then beat a great Cowboys team in Super Bowl XIII.
+They dominated the Broncos and Oilers in the playoffs and then beat a great Cowboys team in Super Bowl XIII.

-Charles Haley, Pierce Holt, and Kevin Fagan provided a fierce pass rush, while Matt Millen, Mike Walter and Keena Turner contributed a ton.
+Charles Haley, Pierce Holt, and Kevin Fagan provided a fierce pass rush, while Matt Millen, Mike Walter, and Keena Turner contributed a ton.